mullvad/mullvadvpn-app/docs/known-issues.md

 the browser uses Hyper-V networking underneath.
 This makes the network traffic generated by the browser ignore the Mullvad firewall rules.
 On top of this, it even ignores the routing table, and *always* send the traffic directly on the physical network interface instead of the tunnel interface.
+Hence, the mitigation above is ineffective when the VPN tunnel is active.

 This affects all app versions and all versions of Edge on Application Guard as far as we know.
 Since [Application Guard is deprecated] we are not going to put much effort into solving this.